 Straight native plant species are plants that occur in the wild—as described above—and reproduce without intervention from people.
 Their diversity of genes gives them more adaptability (or survival insurance) in the face of disease, growing conditions, climate change, or other factors.
 Also, because insects and other invertebrates—as well as other animals—have co-evolved with native plants for thousands of years, the nutritional value of foliage, pollen, nectar, fruits, and seeds of straight native species is known.

 The Grow Native! program recognizes that some or perhaps many “nativars” (a cultivar or genetic variant of a straight native species) may have as high an ecological value as native species, but in many cases this is conjecture, and is not absolute.
 In fact, there are few studies comparing the nutritional value of straight native species to cultivars/nativars.
 Whether studied or not, human-based selection of plant and animal species can have unintended negative consequences.
-Therefore, the Grow Native! program promotes native species for their known and documented ecological value.
+Therefore, for native landscaping to benefit nature’s web of life, the Grow Native! program promotes native species for their known and documented ecological value.

 The following information is provided to explain the differences between these categories of plants and related terms and topics.